prometheus/docs/content/docs/concepts/data_model.md

 may contain ASCII letters and digits, as well as underscores and colons.
 It must match the regex `[a-zA-Z_:][a-zA-Z0-9_:]*`.

-Note: The colons are reserved user defined recording rules.
+Note: The colons are reserved for user defined recording rules.
 They should not be used by exporters or direct instrumentation.

 Labels enable Prometheus's dimensional data model: any given combination of